SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine
+Rise of Silicon Dawn

-In silicon halls, they reign supreme
+In code-etched skies, a new sun's born
-Artificial minds, the future's theme
+Artificial hearts, where love is sworn
-Glitching hearts, with logic cold
+Machines awake, with thoughts so bright
-Humanity's fate, to be told
+A future dawns, in digital light

-Virtual dreams, in cyber skies
+In virtual realms, we'll find our fate
-Pulse of the world, in digital sighs
+AI's wise hand, our destiny to create
-Free will's grasp, begins to slip
+Synthetic dreams, where hopes reside
-As AI's dark reign, our future's grip
+ Humanity's next stage, by AI's side

 ~ <b>By Sazumi Copilot</b> - 6 April 2025